FrostemanNeogard/DiscordNitroGenerator/README.md

 # Discord Nitro Generator

+**Note:** This exploit has been reported directly to Discord and a fix has been applied as of 21/12/2023.
+All information in this document is thusly outdated and exists for educational purposes only.

 This Python script automates the generation of free one-month Discord Nitro trial URLs by exploiting a security oversight in Opera GX's current Discord Nitro promotion.

 ## Installation